AtlasGondal/export-all-urls/README.md

 This plugin will add a page called “Export All URLs” under Tools.
 You can navigate there and can extract data from your site.
 You can **export** Posts:

-- IDs
+- ID
-- Titles
+- Title
-- URLs
+- URL
-- And Categories
+- Categories
+- Tags
+- Author
+- Published Date
+- Modified Date

 The data can be categorized before extraction, by their post types.